alephium/www/src/content/blog/2023-08-11_TECH-TALK--2---Mysteries-of-stateful-UTXO--The-Ultimate-Guide-to-Alephium-s-accounting-model--and--de2cf2063615/index.md

 description: 'A discussion with Cheng Wang, inventor of stateful UTXO and founder of Alephium'
 ---

-A discussion with Cheng Wang, inventor of stateful UTXO and founder of Alephium

----

 ### **TECH TALK \#2 — Mysteries of stateful UTXO: The Ultimate Guide to Alephium’s accounting model (and a little more!) — Part 1**

 _A discussion with Cheng Wang, inventor of stateful UTXO and founder of Alephium_